 - What is a crisis in your world?

 - How does you organisation manage a crisis – including leadership policy and typical procedures?

 - What can you prepare for a crisis?

-- How to implement policies and procedures (who should announce first? and who should raise the flag? and the best crisis reporting path
+- How to implement policies and procedures (who should announce first?
+Who should raise the flag? and what is the best crisis reporting path?)

 The News Story

 - Explain what makes a news story and what journalists are looking for

 - Working with the media needs during a crisis

 - The demands of 24/7 News and timely responses

 - Understanding the needs of the Media – how do you fulfil those